nik0830/Library-Management-System/README.md

 4.UPDATE BOOKS
 5.VIEW THE LIST OF BOOKS

+# Technologies used:
+1. C Language
-Tools used for making this C language and Basic of DSA
+2. Basic of DSA

 ## 🚀 About Me
 I'm Nikhil Kumar currently pursuing BTECH in COMPUTER SCIENCE AND ENGINEERING from BIT MESRA.
 I am enthusiastic and hard working Man with a good sense of humor, and a passion for technology.
 My goal is to become a successful SOFTWARE ENGINEER.
 The best way to predict the future is to create it.